pykale/transparentML/content/01-intro/what-is-ml.md

 Denote the three features as $x_1$ for TV, $x_2$ for radio, and $x_3$ for newspaper, and the target as $y$ for sales (e.g. quantity).
 Collectively, we denote the features as $\mathbf{x}= [x_1, x_2, x_3]^\top$ as a column vector.
 We can use the [dataset](https://github.com/pykale/transparentML/blob/main/data/Advertising.csv) to learn a model that can predict the sales $y$ based on the advertising budgets $\mathbf{x}$: $y = f(\mathbf{x})$.

 The function $f$ is called the **model** or **predictive function**.
-The model $f$ is learned from the data, which is called the **training data**.
+The model $f$ is learnt from the data, which is called the **training data**.
 The training data consists of the features $\mathbf{x}$ and the target $y$ for each sample.
 In this case, the training data is a table with 200 rows and 4 columns, where each row is a sample and each column is a feature or a target.
 The first three columns are the features and the last column is the target.

 ## Exercises